THAILAND – Phuket and Bangkok

 He had inherited serious political and economic problems from his predecessor.
 The budget was heavily in deficit, and the royal financial accounts were in serious disorder.

 He made several attempts to organize a parliament but all failed.
-In 1932, a small group of soldiers and civil servants began secretly plotting to overthrow absolute monarchy and conducted an almost bloodless “revolution”.
-The People’s Party demanded Prajadhipok become a constitutional monarch and grant Thai people a constitution.
+In 1932, a small group of soldiers and civil servants began secretly plotting to overthrow the absolute monarchy and conducted an almost bloodless “revolution”.
+The People’s Party demanded Prajadhipok become a constitutional monarch and grant the Thai people a constitution.
 In the event of a negative response, they reserved the right to declare Siam a republic.
 The king immediately accepted the People’s Party’s request and the first “permanent” constitution of Siam was promulgated on 10 December.
 Free

 Wat Saket (Golden Mount Temple).
-Built on a steep mountain (all brick works, shrines and water features) there is a large concrete base with the temple on top.
+Built on a steep mountain (all brickworks, shrines and water features) there is a large concrete base with the temple on top.

-The temple dates back to the Ayutthaya era and completed early in the reign of King Rama V (1853–1910).
+The temple dates back to the Ayutthaya era and was completed early in the reign of King Rama V (1853–1910).
 A relic of the Buddha was brought from Sri Lanka by Prince Pritsadang and placed in the chedi.
 The surrounding concrete walls were added in the 1940s to stop the hill from eroding.
 The modern Wat Saket was built in the early 20th century using Carrara marble.

-In the early Rattanakosin period (between reigns of Rama I and Rama V), the Siamese had a tradition of not cremating the dead within the city walls, because it was believed to be an evil portent.
+In the early Rattanakosin period (between the reigns of Rama I and Rama V), the Siamese had a tradition of not cremating the dead within the city walls, because it was believed to be an evil portent.
 Wat Saket was outside the city walls, so it was often used as a place to cremate dead bodies, which were carried through the Pratu Phi or ‘ghost gate’.

 In 1820, cholera spread from Penang to Bangkok, leading to more than 30,000 deaths in the capital.
-Wat Saket became the main receiving ground of many dead bodies that were moved in everyday.
+Wat Saket became the main receiving ground of many dead bodies that were moved in every day.
 Due to the large number of deaths, the temple was unable to cremate every dead body; some of the bodies were therefore left in the open area of the monastery, and vultures began coming to devour them.
 The temple became the main food court for vultures, and there were outbreaks of cholera every dry season until the early reign of King Rama V. The severest outbreak was in 1840 during the reign of King Rama III when one in ten people in Siam and the surrounding areas were killed by the disease.
-The last spreading of the disease took place in 1881, when many hundreds died each day.
+The last spreading of the disease took place in 1881 when many hundreds died each day.

 It is a long walk up all the steps to the top.
 100 B